Read waveform files into an ObsPy Stream object.

 The read() function opens either one or multiple waveform files given via file name or URL using the pathname_or_url attribute.

 The format of the waveform file will be automatically detected if not given.
-Allowed formats mainly depend on ObsPy packages installed.
-See the Supported Formats section below.
+See the Supported Formats section below for available formats.

 This function returns an ObsPy Stream object, a list-like object of multiple ObsPy Trace objects.